Minor Laceration Care

 How much does minor laceration care cost, and how long does it take?

 Costs can vary depending on wound complexity and required treatment steps.
 Most minor wounds are cleaned, treated, and bandaged in under an hour.
-Contact our team for a personalized estimate
+Contact Dr. Crews for a personalized estimate

 How should I prepare my pet for a wound care visit, or what aftercare is involved?

 No special preparation is needed, simply keep your pet comfortable and prevent excessive licking before the visit.
-Our veterinarians will give you easy-to-follow aftercare instructions and schedule any needed follow-up checks.
+Dr. Holly Crews will give you easy-to-follow aftercare instructions and schedule any needed follow-up checks.

 What conditions can minor laceration treatment help prevent?